DIARY-Top Economic Events to Oct 27 | Education

 Government Debt Auctions Political and General News

-U.S. Federal Reserve Today in Washington ------------------------------------------------------------- This Diary is filed daily. ** Indicates new events ------------------------------------------------------------- WEDNESDAY, AUGUST 10 ** BERLIN - German Finance Minister Christian Lindner to present the key points of planned legislation to offset high inflation. - 0800 GMT ** MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari participates in panel discussion at Aspen Ideas Conference. - 1800 GMT.
-LONDON - Bank of England Chief Economist Huw Pill takes part in an online Q&A to answer questions from the public about inflation and what the BoE is doing about it. - 1600 GMT DES MOINES, United States - Federal Reserve Bank of Chicago President Charles Evans speaks on current economic conditions or monetary policy before event, Drake University and the Greater Des Moines Partnership: Economic Update, in Des Moines, Iowa. - 1500 GMT MONDAY, AUGUST 15 WASHINGTON - Federal Reserve Board Governor Christopher Waller gives opening remarks before the 2022 summer workshop on "Money, Banking, Payments, and Finance" hosted by the Federal Reserve Board of Governors - 1450 GMT.
+U.S. Federal Reserve Today in Washington ------------------------------------------------------------- This Diary is filed daily. ** Indicates new events ------------------------------------------------------------- MONDAY, AUGUST 15 WASHINGTON - Federal Reserve Board Governor Christopher Waller gives opening remarks before the 2022 summer workshop on "Money, Banking, Payments, and Finance" hosted by the Federal Reserve Board of Governors - 1450 GMT.
 WEDNESDAY, AUGUST 17 WASHINGTON DC - Federal Open Market Committee issues minutes from its meeting of July 26-27, 2022 - 1800 GMT.
 WELLINGTON – Reserve Bank of New Zealand holds Monetary Policy Statement and Media Conference – 0200 GMT.
-THURSDAY, AUGUST 18 ** MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari participates in Q&A session at Young Presidents Organization Gold Twin Cities Chapter luncheon. - 1745 GMT OSLO – Norway Central Bank announces interest rate decision – 0800 GMT.
+THURSDAY, AUGUST 18 ** INDEPENDENCE, MO., United States - Federal Reserve Bank of Kansas City President Esther George speaks in person on the economic outlook before the Fairfax Industrial Association of Kansas City, Kansas, in Independence, Mo. - 1720 GMT ** BOGOTA - Colombian economic officials, including finance minister Jose Antonio Ocampo, other ministers and perhaps President Gustao Petro will speak at a banking conference in the city of Cartagena. ** ARENDAL, Norway - Ida Wolden Bache Governor of the Central Bank of Norway gives a lecture on the economic outlook in Arendalsuka – 1100 GMT. ** ARENDAL, Norway - Ida Wolden Bache Governor of the Central Bank of Norway and CEO of Norges Bank Investment Management Nicolai Tangen talk about the outlook for the global economy and their cooperation – 1415 GMT.
+MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari participates in Q&A session at Young Presidents Organization Gold Twin Cities Chapter luncheon. - 1745 GMT OSLO – Norway Central Bank announces interest rate decision – 0800 GMT.
 FRIDAY, AUGUST 19 OCEAN CITY, Maryland - Federal Reserve Bank of Richmond President Thomas Barkin participates in panel, "Riding the Wave: Maryland's Economic Forecast in Stormy Seas" before the Maryland Association of Counties 2022 Summer Conference - 1300 GMT.
-TUESDAY, AUGUST 23 ** MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari participates in a Q&A session at a gathering of the Wharton Minnesota Alumni Club - 2300 GMT.
-PHILADELPHIA, United States - Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for August. - 1230 GMT WEDNESDAY, AUGUST 31 ** ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic makes remarks and participates in a moderated conversation at Georgia Fintech Academy - 2230 GMT.
-THURSDAY, SEPTEMBER 1 ** ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic makes a presentation to the undergraduate finance class at Georgia Tech's Scheller College of Business - 1930 GMT.
+TUESDAY, AUGUST 23 MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari participates in a Q&A session at a gathering of the Wharton Minnesota Alumni Club - 2300 GMT.
+PHILADELPHIA, United States - Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for August. - 1230 GMT WEDNESDAY, AUGUST 24 ** STOCKHOLM - Deputy Governor Martin Flodén at Riksbank speaks at DNB bank about Swedish and international monetary policy – 1000 GMT.
+THURSDAY, AUGUST 25 ** TOKYO - BOJ board member Toyoaki Nakamura to deliver speech, hold news conference - 0130 GMT.
+WEDNESDAY, AUGUST 31 ** STOCKHOLM - The Riksbank organises a seminar where Deputy Governor Anna Breman will begin by talking about the differences in the Swedish economy then and now – 0600 GMT.
+ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic makes remarks and participates in a moderated conversation at Georgia Fintech Academy - 2230 GMT.
+THURSDAY, SEPTEMBER 1 ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic makes a presentation to the undergraduate finance class at Georgia Tech's Scheller College of Business - 1930 GMT.
 FRIDAY, SEPTEMBER 2 STOCKHOLM – Riksbank general council meeting – 1100 GMT.

 MONDAY, SEPTEMBER 5 LONDON - Bank of England policymaker Catherine Mann gives a speech at the Money, Macro and Finance Society conference at the University of Kent - 1530 GMT.
 WEDNESDAY, SEPTEMBER 7 WASHINGTON, D.C. – Federal Reserve issues the Beige Book of economic condition – 1800 GMT.
 OTTAWA – Bank of Canada key policy interest rate announcement – 1400 GMT.
 THURSDAY, SEPTEMBER 8 FRANKFURT – Press conference following the Governing Council meeting of the ECB in Frankfurt – 1230 GMT.
 FRANKFURT – Governing Council of the ECB holds monetary policy meeting in Frankfurt.
 FRIDAY, SEPTEMBER 9 WASHINGTON D.C. - Federal Reserve issues quarterly financial accounts of the United States - 1600 GMT.
 TUESDAY, SEPTEMBER 13 STOCKHOLM – Riksbank executive board meeting – 0700 GMT.
 WEDNESDAY, SEPTEMBER 14 DUBLIN - Ireland's central bank governor Gabriel Makhlouf speaks at Dublin Chamber of Commerce event – 1700 GMT THURSDAY, SEPTEMBER 15 LONDON – Bank of England announces rate decision and publishes the minutes of the meeting, after the rate decision – 1100 GMT.